 Before moving on to the next section, please make sure you have read and understood part one

-The SHF occupies the first, second, third and fourth floors of the Robert Winston Building and Woodville Teaching Block.
-It offers both clinical and non-clinical based areas to provide a multi-user, interdisciplinary work space.
-All specialist rooms have a ‘teaching wall’ which has PC, DVD/Blu-Ray player, plasma screen TV and internet access.
+The SHF occupies the first, second, third and fourth floors of the Robert Winston Building (RWB), Woodville Teaching Block (WTB), Oak Lodge and #48 Collegiate Crescent.
+It offers both clinical, non-clinical and community based areas to provide a multi-user, interdisciplinary work space.
+All specialist rooms in RWB and WTB have a ‘teaching wall’ which has PC, DVD/Blu-Ray player, plasma screen TV and internet access.

-The facility is divided into a number of different areas which are accessible to all health professions, with the exception of the digital X-ray suite (F343) and radiography planning suite (F341).
+The facility is divided into a number of different areas which are accessible to all health professions, with the exception of the digital X-ray suite (F343) which has some restrictions and is prioritised for diagnostic and therapeutic radiography.

 The following will provide you with more information about specialist room